noaione/yuusha-shoukan-ln/sources/v01/chapter2.md

 Kuro for the future as I left the room, heading for the dining room.

-Our breakfast was a simple Western-style one, but it was served with pure white-colored bread.They explained to me that in this world, it's customary to eat white bread at the first meal of the new year.
+Our breakfast was a simple Western-style one, but it was served with pure white-colored bread.
+They explained to me that in this world, it's customary to eat white bread at the first meal of the new year.
 I don't know how they made it this white, but it tasted just like a plain butter roll.